How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 3. Running the meeting

-• Expect data and specifics
+• Data and specifics are appreciated

 4. Follow-up